Repair Your Credit – Is there a magic formula to repair it

 But you can correct errors in your credit file such as accounts, bankruptcies, or legal actions that are not yours, debts more than seven years old, unverified debts, incorrect dates, and misspellings in your name.

 There are legitimate companies that offer “credit repair” services.
 But all they can do is review your credit files, report disputes, and follow up with the agencies that collect your credit information.
 That is, they do the same thing that you could do on your own.
+However, you can always do your research and find reliable insolvency trustees that are ready to help you with your debt and to create an actionable strategy that will actually help you.

 We can make these corrections ourselves directly with the credit agencies without the need to pay someone,” insists Reyes.
 “And that is not repairing credit.
 That’s just updating our credit report because the information in our credit reports must be correct by law. ”